fmichonneau/2016-06-15-UFII-fellowship/application.md

 # Research questions

-Global and local threats (e.g., ocean acidification, increased temperatures, pollution, overfishing) require better characterization and monitoring of marine communities, so we can evaluate and understand their impact on biodiversity and on how communities are assembled.
+Global and local threats (e.g., ocean acidification, increased temperatures, pollution, over-fishing) require better characterization and monitoring of marine communities, so we can evaluate and understand their impact on biodiversity and on how communities are assembled.
 Metabarcoding makes it possible to estimate the number of species occurring in the plankton, in the gut of fish (to infer